dirkschumacher/thankr/README.md

 Only in the development version
 -------------------------------

+Everything here is still work in progress.
+Any feedback appreciated.

 Find out what packages you have already starred on Github.
 Inspired by the node module [appreciate](https://github.com/musically-ut/appreciate).

 ``` r